A true favorite, Gluten Free Chocolate Chess Pie is like a brownie and fudge had a baby in a flaky pie crust. It'll leave you speechless!

 Instructions

-- In a large bowl, whisk sugar and melted butter.
-Add eggs, one at a time, whisking well after each.
-Mix in evaporated milk, cocoa powder, and vanilla.
-Whisk to combine.
+- In a large bowl, whisk together sugar and cocoa.
+Add eggs, whisking well until thick and mostly smooth.
+Whisk in evaporated milk, melted butter, vanilla, and salt.

-- Pour into unbaked pie shell and bake for about 45 minutes, or until top crust is set and pie no longer jiggles when shaken.
+- Pour into parbaked pie shell and bake for 45-55 minutes, or until the top crust is set and the pie barely jiggles in the very center when shaken.

 Sadie says